Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 Use this data in the next step.

-### Step 3 - Create Azure Arc Video Indexer Extension
+### Step 3 - Create Azure Arc Video Indexer Extension using CLI

 The following parameters will be used as input to the extension creation command: